Open-Ended Reinforcement Learning with Neural Reward Functions: Experiments

 \subsubsection{Speeding-up deep exploration}

 One key parameter when training actor critic methods is entropy regularization.
-In our method, policies with a lot of entropy will generate a diverse set of negative samples.
+In our method, policies with a lot of entropy generate a diverse set of negative samples.
 Diverse negative samples lead to reward functions that evolve more in each generation.
 This is especially beneficial in environments where many steps are necessary to reach certain states, like in this 2D navigation task or Montezuma's Revenge.
 We empirically verify this claim by training a set of agents with varying levels of entropy regularization.
-Figure \ref{fig:fixed_entropy} shows the coverage of the state space after $40$ generations as a function of the entropy regularization.
-It can be seen that higher entropy leads to a faster coverage of the state space up to a certain threshold.
-However, too much entropy leads to poor policies that do not learn to reach the rewarding states when these are far enough from the origin.
-Observe that this problem arises independent of the training procedure as the entropy regularization changes what the optimal policy is.
+Figure \ref{fig:fixed_entropy} shows the coverage of the state space after $60$ generations as a function of the entropy regularization.
+We observed that higher entropy leads to a faster coverage of the state space up to a certain threshold.
+However, too much entropy leads to policies that do not learn to reach the rewarding states when these are far away from the origin.
+Observe that this problem arises independent of the training procedure as entropy regularization changes which policy is considered optimal.

-In order to have policies that gather diverse samples to change the reward function and that can also be deterministic in dangerous parts of the trajectory that already have no reward, we use adaptive entropy regularization.
+Hence, we want to have policies that gather diverse samples to change the reward function but can also be deterministic in parts of the trajectory that already have no reward.
+To achieve this, we use adaptive entropy regularization.
 That is, we apply a small entropy regularization term everywhere.
-We increase the entropy regularization in states where the reward function is positive (states in which we want to decrease the reward function).
-By doing this, we manage to consistently visit all states in the maze.
+We increase the entropy regularization in states where the reward function is positive, i.e. states in which we want to decrease the reward function.
+See Figure \ref{fig:adaptive_entropy} for a visualization of the impact of the different entropy regularization strategies.
+With this, the method manages to consistently visit all states in the maze.
 This technique was necessary to create the reward functions from Figure \ref{fig:forward_original}.